oetiker/upload-service/README.md

 and the script must run as root (use sudo) so that it can suid to the recipient of the files.

+Ask the user to provide en email address, and store the uploads in a subdirectory with the email address name.

+  US_EMAILMODE=0|1

 In single user mode you get

  http://your-site/script-url/